 Boston Duck Tours

-Oh my gosh, only the most fun ever.
+Oh my gosh, this is so lame, I know, but the Boston Duck tour was the most fun ever.
 The Duck Tours use restored WWII-era amphibious crafts (DUKWs), decked out in crazy colours with equally nutty guides.
 We learned so much about the city and geeky Hubby was thrilled with the vehicle.
 If it sounds really nerdy and touristy, that’s because it is, but I promise it is the most unique way to explore Boston.

 Here was our DUCK: